 Normally only certified laser products should be employed in the manufacturing environment.
-Certification requires meeting applicable local, state or federal requirements, i.e., the US Food and Drug Administration, Code of Federal Regulations, Title 21 (21 CFR 1040) or the International standard IEC 60825-1.
+Certification requires meeting applicable local, state, or federal requirements, i.e., the U.S. F.D.A., Code of Federal Regulations, Title 21 (21 CFR 1040) or the International standard IEC 60825-1.
 However, if a certified laser product is modified by the end-user, an additional evaluation will be required.
 Compliance with the Federal Laser Product Performance Standard may require those modifying a certified laser product to re-certify the product.

 The step-by-step procedure for using this standard is as follows:

 Determine the appropriate class of the laser or laser system.